canalplus/rx-player/doc/tutorials/track_selection.md

 which will be the exact same data that what you would get when calling the corresponding `getAvailable...Tracks` method at this point.

+Note that no `available...TracksChange` event will be sent when the RxPlayer stops the content or temporarly goes through the `RELOADING` player state, despite the fact that in those cases there is no available tracks to choose from.

+Still, calling the `getAvailable...Tracks` methods in those cases will return an empty array (as it should).
+This has to be considered.

 #### Examples